hbctraining/GCC-BOSC-2018/lessons/sample_level_QC.md

-## Differential gene expression (DGE) analysis overview
+## Differential gene expression (DGE) analysis

-The goal of RNA-seq is often to perform differential expression testing to determine which genes are expressed at different levels between conditions.
+The next step in the RNA-seq workflow is the differential expression analysis.
+The goal of differential expression testing is to determine which genes are expressed at different levels between conditions.
 These genes can offer biological insight into the processes affected by the condition(s) of interest.

-To determine the expression levels of genes, our RNA-seq workflow followed the steps detailed in the image below.
-All steps were performed on the command line (Linux/Unix) through the generation of the read counts per gene.
-The differential expression analysis and any downstream functional analysis are generally performed in R using R packages specifically designed for the complex statistical analyses required to determine whether genes are differentially expressed.
+The steps outlined in the gray box below we have already discussed, and we will now continue to describe the steps in an **end-to-end gene-level RNA-seq differential expression workflow**.

 <img src="../img/rnaseq_full_workflow.png" width="400">

-In the next few lessons, we will discuss the steps in an **end-to-end gene-level RNA-seq differential expression workflow**.
-We will start with the count matrix, perform exploratory data analysis for quality assessment and to explore the relationship between samples, perform differential expression analysis, and visually explore the results prior to performing downstream functional analysis.

-So what does this count data actually represent?
+So what does the count data actually represent?
 The count data used for differential expression analysis represents the number of sequence reads that originated from a particular gene.
 The higher the number of counts, the more reads associated with that gene, and the assumption that there was a higher level of expression of that gene in the sample.

 <img src="../img/deseq_counts_overview.png" width="600">

 **We will be using [DESeq2](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-014-0550-8) for the DE analysis, and the analysis steps with DESeq2 are shown in the flowchart below in green**.
 DESeq2 first normalizes the count data to account for differences in library sizes and RNA composition between samples.
 Then, we will use the normalized counts to make some plots for QC at the gene and sample level.
 The final step is to use the appropriate functions from the DESeq2 package to perform the differential expression analysis.
-We will go in-depth into each of these steps in the following lessons, but additional details and helpful suggestions regarding DESeq2 can be found in the [DESeq2 vignette](http://bioconductor.org/packages/devel/bioc/vignettes/DESeq2/inst/doc/DESeq2.html).
+For more in-depth detail into each of these steps, please see the [DESeq2 vignette](http://bioconductor.org/packages/devel/bioc/vignettes/DESeq2/inst/doc/DESeq2.html).

 <img src="../img/deseq_workflow_full.png" width="200">